 Two or three times every day we set out to the various corners of mythic Roverdale which can be found just east of downtown Toronto with the Don River and valley as the key elements.
 We have our favourite places and at the very top of the list is the Lake Ontario shore at the south end of Cherry Street.

 One of our major outings is the run down to Lake Ontario on the Don Valley bike trail that takes us almost all the way to the beach.
 It is a 30-minute run with a few stops for sniffing and grass chewing and other essential needs that he has trained me to recognize.

-Apparently the name Viggo derives from an old Norse root word “vig”, which means “war”.
-By extension Viggo would be “warrior” or “man of war”.
+Apparently, the name Viggo derives from an Old Norse root word “vig”, which means “war”.
+By extension, Viggo would be a “warrior” or “man of war”.
 Having learned a bit about the nature of the Icelandic sheepdog, I am now amazed that the Viking raiders of 1000 years ago could ever have made a surprise attack on any English or Irish village.
 Unless, of course, the dogs stayed home when the guys went out on business trips?

 Viggo At Home:

 - Viggo is lucky to have a backyard of his own, unlike some of his play buddies who live in high rises.
-The yard may be narrow- 5 meters and a bit- but it does run back for about 30 meters.
+The yard is narrow – 5 meters and a bit – but it does run back for about 30 meters.
 Admittedly, the dozens of squirrels that also have claims on the backyard can cause Viggo to lose his cool and shift into barking mode.
-I have no idea what he would do if he actually caught a squirrel- and I don’t think Viggo knows either!
+I have no idea what he would do if he actually caught a squirrel – and I don’t think Viggo knows either!

 One of our favourite indoor games- along with “Tug” and “I’ve Got The Ball-Chase Me Now!” is “Fetching For Apple Bits”.
 As soon as I start dicing an apple into bite-size pieces, Viggo knows enough to get the squeaky ball.
 Here he is ready for the first toss-